Greece’s Secret to Perfect Honey

 In 1993, the U.S. had about 2.9 million bee colonies that produced some 231 million pounds of honey.
 By 2017, the number of colonies had fallen only slightly, by 7 percent.
 During that time, however, honey output dropped 36 percent to 148 million pounds.
 One result: more than two-thirds of the honey consumed in the U.S. is now imported.

 More than a decade into this crisis, scientists agree that high bee death rates stem from a complex mix of pesticide exposure, mite infestation, habitat loss, and climate change, but they disagree about the relative importance of each factor.
 Dennis vanEngelsdorp, a University of Maryland entomologist, is a “firm believer that the major driver of colony losses is the Varroa mite” and that the vast majority of bees are exposed to levels of pesticides at such low levels that “it’s hard to know how they could be affected.”

-Other scientists and beekeepers—noting that mite infestations began before bee colonies started collapsing—put more blame on pesticides; and they are alarmed by the recent actions of Donald Trump’s Environmental Protection Agency to allow the use of one pesticide, sulfoxaflor, that the agency itself labeled “very highly toxic” to bees.
-The EPA also approved emergency use of eight others, and suspended—at least temporarily—the collection of quarterly data on honeybee colony losses.
+Other scientists and beekeepers—noting that mite infestations began before bee colonies started collapsing—put more blame on pesticides; and they were alarmed by the actions of Donald Trump’s Environmental Protection Agency to allow the use of one pesticide, sulfoxaflor, that the agency itself labeled “very highly toxic” to bees.
+Trump’s EPA also approved emergency use of eight others, and suspended—at least temporarily—the collection of quarterly data on honeybee colony losses.

 Adee says the EPA under numerous administrations has allowed these products to be used and ignored evidence of the dangerous synergistic effects that multiple chemical agents pose to bees.